symfony/symfony-docs/form/validation_group_service_resolver.rst

 ===================================================

 Sometimes you need advanced logic to determine the validation groups.
-If they can't be determined by a callback, you can use a service.
+If they cannot be determined by a callback, you can use a service.
 Create a service that implements ``__invoke()`` which accepts a ``FormInterface`` as a parameter::